-On Friday, the State Board of Equalization provided the revenue certification that will serve as the basis for Oklahoma’s budget year that starts July 1, 2021 (FY 2022).
+Last month, the State Board of Equalization provided the revenue certification that will serve as the basis for Oklahoma’s budget year that starts July 1, 2021 (FY 2022).
 The news was better than expected, but doesn’t suggest the state’s long-term budget slide is over.
-The Board estimates next year’s budget will be $749 million, or 10 percent more than the current budget.
-The good news is tempered, though, by the fact that the FY 2022 estimate is buoyed by more than $300 million in unspent cash available from prior years (which might not be available in later years), and temporary reallocation of more than $300 million from the Teachers Retirement System and the ROADS Fund, both of which end for the following year.
+The Board estimates next year’s budget will be $1.9 billion, or 25 percent more than the current budget.
+The good news is tempered, though, by the fact that the FY 2022 estimate is buoyed by more than $1.3 billion in unspent cash available from prior years (which might not be available in later years), and temporary reallocation of more than $300 million from the Teachers Retirement System and the ROADS Fund, both of which end for the following year.

 It’s important to remember, though, that a revenue estimate isn’t a budget.
 It’s a forecast — a binding one in the case of the Board of Equalization — of what will happen without any action by Oklahomans and our elected leaders to raise revenue to fund our core services.
 But lawmakers must take action, and have many options to change our long-term budget path.
 These include smart choices to spur economic growth in the next year and beyond, as well as increasing the state’s revenue and spending more of it on essential services.
 Budgets don’t just depend on the economy, they depend on choices.
 It’s time our leaders make the right ones.